tanviredu/PYTHON_REST_API_STEP_BY_STEP/STEP_BY_STEP_PROCESS.md

         1) first we add another package 'rest_framework' in the project settings.py
-        2) now we us the API class from the rest framework go to the views.py inside the blog app and wite a get method
+        2) now we use the API class from the rest framework go to the views.py inside the blog app and wite a get method

+15) now its time to add the logic with the app url so go to the urls.py inside the blog app which was empty and connect to the logic

+        go to the blog/urls.py

+        1) we import the class from views.py and add a route